psychemedia/storytelling-notes/eurydice-news-reports.md

 Saturday 30 March 1878

 p8
-FOUNDERING OF THE "EURYDICE" IN SANDOWN BAY.
+Poetry - FOUNDERING OF THE "EURYDICE" IN SANDOWN BAY.

 Men stood aghast, as well they might, to hear
 The dreadful news last Monday morning brought: